Mohamed-Aymn/IEEE-AAST-Alex-SB-Recruitment-form/README.md

 <br>

-> Note: the advantage of this design pattern and the reason why it is choosed is because it perfectly matches the brief which is typing dynamic code that makes data update and maintenance pretty easy and simple.
-And also this design pattern is choosed to avoid code repetition as this form has multiple input fields.
+> Note: the advantage of this design pattern and the reason why it is chosen is that it perfectly matches the brief which is typing dynamic code that makes data update and maintenance pretty easy and simple.
+And also this design pattern is chosen to avoid code repetition as this form has multiple input fields.

 <br>